Examples of good brand names: Some of the most successful brand names ever

 Gap Logo

 The brand name Gap is all about brevity yet deep subtext.
-Drawing inspiration from observations of society, its name alludes to the generational differences often seen in styles and preferences.
-This witty nomenclature hints at the fashion gap that exists between age groups.
+Drawing inspiration from observations of society, it alludes to the generational differences often seen in styles and preferences.
+This witty nomenclature hints at the fashion gap between age groups.

-The brand name is notable not only for its simplicity but also for its consonance with a challenge that many in the fashion industry face: catering to the changing tastes of different generations.
-By choosing this name, Gap is subtly positioning itself as a bridge, seeking to cater to the preferences of a younger audience while at the same time recognizing the existing fashion norms of an older generation.
+The brand name is notable for its simplicity and alignment with a challenge that many in the fashion industry face: catering to the changing tastes of different generations.
+By choosing this name, Gap is subtly positioning itself as a bridge, seeking to cater to the preferences of a younger audience while recognizing the existing fashion norms of an older generation.

-The term “Gap” globally refers to a space or interval, which in this context metaphorically refers to the space between evolving fashion trends and timeless classics.
-The name Gap is a strategic combination of simplicity and relevance that sheds light on the company’s mission to fulfill the multifaceted needs of fashion-conscious people, regardless of generation.
+The term “Gap” globally refers to a space or interval, metaphorically referring to the space between evolving fashion trends and timeless classics.
+The name Gap is a strategic combination of simplicity and relevance that reflects the company’s mission to fulfill the multifaceted needs of fashion-conscious people, regardless of generation.

 Google